 2. Using Axios

-is a popular JavaScript library for executing HTTP requests.
+axios is a popular JavaScript library for executing HTTP requests.
 It provides more control over the configuration of requests and response processing, which can be useful in more complex scenarios.

 Advantages of axios